 top of page

-Composer-pianist Ron Levy has been deeply involved in music from an early age, studying piano from age six, and taking up rock and jazz in his early teens.
-He attended Orange Coast College, studying electronic music, theory, and composition.
-He continued his musical training at the University of California, Los Angeles, where he was awarded the Henry Mancini Scholarship for the Composition of Music for Motion Pictures and Television, earning his Master of Arts in Music Composition.
+Ron attended Orange Coast College and continued his musical studies at the University of California, Los Angeles, where he was awarded the Henry Mancini Scholarship for the Composition of Music for Motion Pictures and Television.
+He received an MA in music composition in 1988.

-Ron has worked in many arenas of music: as dance accompanist for ballet and modern dance; keyboardist in casual and hotel bands; musical director for Teatro Zinzanni; pianist for Grammy- and Oscar-award winner Paul Williams; and much more.
+Ron has worked as a dance accompanist for ballet and modern dance; keyboardist in casual and hotel bands; as musical director for a traveling circus (Teatro Zinzanni); accompanist for Grammy- and Oscar-award winner Paul Williams; played bass (briefly) in a punk (sort of) band – and much more.

 My journey with music began fairly early, with piano lessons starting at age 6 - right around the same time I was introduced to the Beatles.